Virginia has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

 Tips on Portion Size

-Making sure that you take sugar-free desserts in small portions can be a good idea.
-Not only because portion control is always a part of a diet plan, but also because some noncalorie sweeteners can cause gas, bloating and even diarrhea for some people if they eat too much of it.
-Some of the Amazon reviewers of Pillsbury's sugar-free yellow cake mix noted that the sweetener in that dessert caused them problems.
-The Splenda used in Pillsbury Sugar-Free brownie mix generally causes fewer problems but still should be eaten in moderation.
+Making sure that you take any desserts in small portions can be a good idea.
+Not only because portion control is always a part of a diet plan, but also because some noncaloric sweeteners can cause gas, bloating, and even diarrhea, especially if you overindulge.
+Some of the Amazon reviewers of Pillsbury's mix noted that the sweetener in that dessert caused them problems.
+The Splenda used in Pillsbury's no-sugar brownie mix generally causes fewer problems but still should be eaten in moderation.